-Hoping that this warming dish kept you amused and going while you were at your tours. :)
+Hoping that this warming dish kept you amused and going while you were at your talk/tours. :)

 Showcasing: Indian Green Plantain, Zucchini, Carrot, Cabbage, Tarragon Flowers (GUI)

-South India Fritter: Vadai: The food historian KT Achaya (who was also an oil chemist and a food scientist) posits that the Indian deep-fried snack vada or vadai was liked by ancient Tamil people and originated somewhere between 100 CE to 300 CE. ...
-The paste was shaped and deep-fried.
+South India Fritter: Vadai: The food historian KT Achaya (who was also an oil chemist and a food scientist) posits that the Indian deep-fried snack vada or vadai was liked by ancient Tamil people and originated somewhere between 100 CE to 300 CE.
 Made with Urad Dal (skinned black gram), the lentil is soaked, ground into a batter and deep-fried.
+The wet batter is shaped and deep-fried.
 With its signature hole in the middle, like a doughnut, this savoury fritter is full of protein and fried with Cabbage.